Computer aided measurement of Lameness in Dogs.

 Gait analysis refers to the understanding of the muscles and skeletal system using a variety of instruments.
 We can measure the amount of force and pressure of the dog using each leg (kinetics), and the angles to which the dog flexes and extends each joint (kinematics) including the head neck and tail.

-Using equipment, such as a forceplate, embedded in a walkway, and high speed motion capture cameras, recording a dog on a treadmill, we are able to identify alterations in normal joint function and assess response to treatment.
+Using equipment, such as a forceplate embedded in a walkway, or our specialist pressure-sensitive mat (Tekscan) and high speed motion capture cameras, recording a dog on a treadmill, we are able to identify alterations in normal joint function and assess response to treatment.

 With Kistler force plates, gait analyses deliver precise and reliable results.
 Piezoelectric measurement technology ensures that forces and moments are registered accurately in a variety of applications: research, neurosciences, rehabilitation and adaptation of prostheses, to name but a few.
 Kistler force measurement systems detect even the smallest changes in the gait pattern or shifts in the center of gravity – and they also enable exact calculation of the center of pressure for precise kinematics.